18F/join.tts.gsa.gov/pages/example_resume.md

 * Contributed as one of four subject matter experts to the University of Minnesota’s Content Strategy Self-Help Guide, recommending resources and structuring process for the centrally-maintained system to help contributors at all levels improve content writing and strategic thinking for the web.
 * Frequently presented at local Twin Cities-based tech meetups, translating content strategy best practices to adjacent fields such as front- and back-end development, UX research, accessibility, interactive design, and marketing.

-TECHNICAL SKILLS: Content strategy, copywriting, content design, pattern libraries, style guides, plain language, comprehension/reading levels.
-Card sorting (OptimumSort), tree testing (Treejack), usability evaluation, user research methods.
-Asana, Trello, Apple Keynote, Slack, Hemingway, Google Drive, MS Office Suite (Word, Excel, Power Point), semantic HTML.
+TECHNICAL SKILLS: Provided strategic content design with skills in copywriting, style guides, plain language, comprehension/reading levels.
+Conducted usability evaluations using card sorting (OptimumSort), tree testing (Treejack), direct observation user research methods.
+Worked on a cross-functional team that used Asana, Trello, Slack, Hemingway, pattern libraries, Google Drive, MS Office Suite (Word, Excel, Power Point), and semantic HTML.

 SELECTED WORK
 * CEHD Academic Programs, www.cehd.umn.edu/programs